-Lillian Meyer serves as Chief Financial Officer.
-Ms. Meyer has over 15 years of experience in corporate development, M&A, and business transformation.
-She is also a managing director of Bluescape Energy Partners.
-In this capacity, she is responsible for deal evaluation, diligence, negotiation, structuring, and post-closing portfolio management.
-Previously, she served as the vice president of corporate development of Vistra Energy (NYSE: VST), responsible for evaluating renewable transactions, reshaping growth strategies, and reviewing capital investment decisions.
-Ms. Meyer originally joined Bluescape in 2008 as a managing director.
-From 2008 to 2018, she was involved in all areas of the firm's investment activities, with a dedicated focus on utilities, renewables and special situations.
-Prior to joining Bluescape, she was a director of strategy and M&A at TXU from 2002-2008 where she helped to execute the \$2 billion sale of a regulated gas company, the \$500 million sale of a midstream pipeline company and the \$45 billion private buyout.
-Ms. Meyer began her career at Arthur Andersen Business Consulting in Shanghai, advising clients on a wide range of transactions.
+Tristan Yopp serves as Chief Financial Officer.
+Mr. Yopp has over 14 years of experience in financial reporting, corporate development, M&A, and business transformation.
+He is also a vice president of Bluescape Energy Partners.
+In this capacity, he is responsible for deal evaluation, diligence, negotiation, structuring, and post-closing portfolio management.
+Previously, he served as a Senior Manager of Financial Planning & Analysis at Celanese (NYSE: CE) where he oversaw three international business lines.
+Mr. Yopp originally joined Bluescape in 2018 and is involved in all areas of the firm's investment activities, with a dedicated focus on utilities, renewables and special situations.
+Mr. Yopp began his career in the audit practice at KPMG.

-Ms. Meyer holds both a Master's in Business Administration and a Master's in Accounting from Tulane University.
-She also holds a Bachelor's degree from the Shanghai University of Science and Technology.
-She is a Chartered Financial Analyst (CFA).
+Mr. Yopp holds a Master's in Business Administration from The University of Texas and a Bachelor's degree in Accounting and Business Administration from Centenary College.
+He is a Certified Public Accountant (CPA).